Image: Life Hacker

 The same medium that so effectively transmits a howling message of change also appears to undermine the ability to make it.
 Social media amplifies the human tendency to bind with one’s own kind.
 It tends to reduce complex social challenges to mobilizing slogans that reverberate in echo chambers of the like-minded rather than engage in persuasion, dialogue, and the reach for consensus.
 Hate speech and untruths appear alongside good intentions and truths.

-Democracy demands active and thoughtful participation, a willingness to engage each other.
-Meaningful social relationships built on trust that results from this kind of discourse are essential to education, personal growth and developing and sustaining a healthy society, economy, and democratic polity.
+Democracy demands active and thoughtful participation and a willingness to engage with each other.
+Meaningful social relationships built on trust that results from this kind of discourse are essential to education, personal growth, and developing and sustaining a healthy society, economy, and democratic polarity.

-As we move forward with dignity and respect, we will find ways to discuss and actually hear each other.
+As we move forward with dignity and respect, we will find ways to discuss with and actually hear each other.
 We can respectfully disagree, presenting differences without killing each other.
-We will engage in the free and open exchange of ideas in search of social justice and find common ground.
-I am genuinely excited for this new journey and welcome all who want to come along.
+We will engage in the free and open exchange of ideas in search of social justice and common ground.
+I am genuinely excited about this new journey and welcome all who want to come along.